moosethegoose2213/hedgefetch/README.md

   2. Type "hedgefetch" in Terminal to use

 ##Notes
-* For `Hack` info with Hackintoshes, set Expose Sensitive Data to 0x8
+* For `Hack` info with Hackintoshes, set ExposeSensitiveData to 0x8